 How to Set the Code

-For Integrated Members, the MSP code is located within the Case of the patients chart in WebPT.
+For Integrated Members, the MSP code is located within the Case on the patient's chart in WebPT.
 Make the selection in the chart and it will flow over to Therabill once you click Save Patient.

 For Standalone Members, make the selection in the Client Chart.